 Section 111 reports are electronic reports, submitted to the CMS though the CMS Section 111 Reporting Portal.1 The report may only be submitted by a Responsible Reporting Entity (RRE) (usually a defendant and/or its insurer) who has registered with the CMS to Section 111 report or by an entity or person designated as a reporting agent by the RRE (in its Section 111 Mandatory Reporting Profile Report).
 The purpose of Section 111 reporting is to ensure that Medicare properly coordinates benefits.2

 There are two types of Section 111 reports: Total Payment Obligation to the Claimant (TPOC) and Ongoing Responsibility for Medicals (ORM).
-Most defense lawyers are familiar with the Section 111 requirement to report a TPOC.
-Many lawyers may never have a reason to address Section 111 reporting of ORM, but all defense lawyers, claims managers and in-house counsel should be familiar with the concept.
 In some cases, reporting of both a TPOC and ORM is required.

 The obligation under Section 111 to report a TPOC is triggered when there is a payment obligation to (or on behalf of) a Medicare eligible claimant who pled and/or released medical expenses, and RRE knows when the TPOC will be funded or disbursed to the individual or their representative.3 TPOCs usually arise as a result of a settlement or judgment.
 Risk management write-offs, gifts and vouchers also trigger a Section 111 reporting obligation when there is evidence, or a reasonable expectation, that the individual has sought or may seek medical treatment as a result of the underlying incident.
 The CMS User Guide has detailed guidance on the definition of a TPOC, the types of action that trigger reporting of a TPOC, and monetary reporting thresholds.
 Those details are not addressed in this article.4